jsunn-y/CARE/README.md

 # Dataset curation and splitting

 # Benchmarking
-Accuracy metrics for benchmarking can be obtained and visualized using ``.
+Accuracy metrics for benchmarking can be obtained and visualized using `analysis.ipynb`.
+Required format for analysis of one baseline is a csv file where each row is part of the test set, and each row is associated with a ranking of EC numbers ranked from best to worst.
+An example of this file is:

 ## Baselines for task 1 (protein to EC/reaction classification)

-Outputs from task 1 models should be CSV files where each row is part of the test set, and each row is associated with a ranking of EC numbers ranked from best to worst.
-An example of this file is:

-This CSV can be analyzed for accuracy and other performance metrics using `classification_analysis_metrics.ipynb`
+The required CSV for performance analysis using can be obtained for each method as follows:

 ### BLAST